FreakySneaky787/Simple-Organizer/README.md

 | Older than (days) | `365` | Not modified in over a year |
 | Newer than (days) | `7` | Modified in the last week |

-Numeric rule values are now validated on entry — invalid values show an error dialog instead of silently never matching.

 ### Staging Mode

 Files move to a temporary area first.
-Inspect, then **Commit** to finalise or **Revert** to cancel.
+Inspect, then **Commit** or **Revert**.

 - Linux: `~/.local/share/simple_organizer/staging/`
 - Windows: `%APPDATA%\simple_organizer\staging\`

 ### Multi-Level Undo

-Every organise operation is logged. **Undo Last Run** reverses the most recent operation. **History** lists the last 20 runs — undo any specific one.
+**Undo Last Run** reverses the most recent operation. **History** lists the last 20 runs — undo any specific one.

 ### Auto-Organize Scheduler

-Fixed-interval automatic organise runs from 1 to 1440 minutes.
-Runs silently.
+Fixed-interval automatic organise runs (1–1440 minutes).
 Stops when the app closes.
 Never runs as a system service.

-### Duplicate Detection
+### Duplicate Detection + Deletion

 Two-stage: size buckets then SHA-256.
 Files over 500 MB skipped.
-Nothing deleted.
-App files never included in results.
+Select duplicates in the Duplicates tab and move them to Trash with one click.
+At least one file per group is always kept.
+Nothing is permanently deleted.

 ### Context Menus

-Right-click any row in the Preview or Duplicates tab to open the containing folder or copy the path to the clipboard.
+Right-click any row in Preview or Duplicates tab to open the folder or copy the path to the clipboard.

 ### Persistent Settings

 Remembers last folder, theme, all scan options, staging mode, sub-categories, scheduler state, and window size between sessions.
-Failed saves now shown in the Log tab instead of being invisible.

 ### Self-Protection